umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 Provided to you is a version of the Yelp dataset, you may load it memory by using the `loadYelpData(part?: number)` function (see the examples in `./src/main.ts`).
 There are other functions implemented inside of `./include/data.ts` that could be useful.
 Such as creating randomized Businesses with `createRandomData(n: number)`, or creating a dataset with a name, but reusing results from previous runs (`loadOrCreate(datasetName: string, createDataset: () => Business[])`).

 Examine the results of these two functions - look at the fields on each entry and the types they typically hold.
+Additionally, inside of the `./include/data/` folder, there is a series of JSON files that you can use to inspect the dataset.

 ## Programming Tasks